bespinian/blog/content/posts/efficient-navigation-in-vim.md

 | `a`              | `^` or `0` |
 | `o`              | `$`        |

-When moving multiple words back and forth or when moving to a specific place within a word, `t` and `f` are incredibly helpful.
-Especially `f` moves to the next occurrence of a specific character which lets users make big jumps within a line.
+When moving multiple words back and forth or to a specific place within a word, `t` and `f` are incredibly helpful.
+Especially `f` moves to the next occurrence of a specific character which lets you make big jumps within a line.
 The difference is that `f` moves to a character and `t` moves to right before a character.
 So `t` is mostly useful for deleting everything to a character.
 These commands' uppercase variants `F` and `T` do the same thing but backwards.
 All of these commands can be "repeated" with the `;` command which jumps to the next occurrence of the targeted character while `,` jumps to the previous one.

 ## Search

 **TL;DR: Great for moving larger distances vertically and horizontally**

 By far one of the most efficient ways of moving longer distances horizontally and vertically in a buffer is to use the search.
-The `/` key lets one search for a term and conveniently jump to its location.
-Pressing the `n` and `N` keys will jump to the next and previous occurrence of the search term respectively.
-The `?` key searches backwards from the current cursor position.
+The `/` key lets you search for a term and conveniently jump to its location.
+Pressing the `n` and `N` keys jumps to the next and previous occurrence of the search term respectively.
+The `?` key searches backwards from the current cursor position (which inverts `n` and `N`).
 Even though, the main purpose of the search command is obviously to search, it is an incredibly powerful tool to navigate quickly and efficiently.

-The user experience of the search command can be vastly improved by adding the following settings to the configuration file:
+The user experience of the search command can be vastly improved by adding the following settings to your configuration file:

 ```vim
 " Incrementally search while typing